-Further, your State must make its SPP/APR available to the public by posting it on the SEA's Web site.
-Within the next several days, OSEP will be finalizing a State Profile for your State that:
+Further, your State must make its SPP/APR available to the public by posting it on the SEA's website.
+Within the next several days, OSEP will be finalizing a State Profile that:

-- (1) will be accessible to the public; - (2) includes links to a PDF of the State's SPP/APR, including all of the State's and OSEP's attachments; and - (3) the State may use to make its SPP/APR accessible to the public.
+- (1) will be accessible to the public; - (2) includes the State's determination letter and SPP/APR, and all related State and OSEP attachments; and - (3) can be accessed via a URL unique to your State, which you can use to make your SPP/APR available to the public.

-We will provide you with the link to that profile when it is live.
+We will provide you with the unique URL when it is live.

 OSEP appreciates the State's efforts to improve results for children and youth with disabilities and looks forward to working with your State over the next year as we continue our important work of improving the lives of children with disabilities and their families.
-If you have any questions, would like to discuss this further, or want to request technical assistance, please contact Kenneth Kienas, your OSEP State lead, at 202-245-7621.
+Please contact your OSEP State Lead if you have any questions, would like to discuss this further, or want to request technical assistance.